 Additional technology includes DLP technology that creates sharp, bright, and colorful images and BrilliantColor multi-color processing technology for exceptional contrast ratios.

 Sources such as Blu-ray players and gaming consoles that support 3D will enable you to see 3D images.

-It is frequently used by the most influential golf simulator studios such as SwingBay.
+It is frequently used by the most influential golf simulator studios, such as SwingBay.
 The standard aspect ratio of 4:3 fits perfectly with the SwingBay Golf simulator enclosure and screen.

 Sound is provided through an exceptional integrated 10W speaker system.

 The BenQ TK700STi offers 4K resolution with ultra-low latency of 16ms.
-So there’s virtually no time at all between your swing and the ball moving through the simulation.
+So there’s virtually no time between your swing and the ball moving through the simulation.
 It also provides unrivaled clarity.
 Making it the best 4k projector for a golf simulator.